Ishan-seth/jira-demo-ingress-httpd-tls/README.md

 ## Overview

-- This setup includes ingress and httpd.
+- This setup includes ingress & httpd which makes it more suitable as a starting point to create production-ready JIRA instance.
+- For a more simplfied demo (without ingress and httpd) please see: https://github.com/neil-n-brown/jira-demo.

 ## What Do We Need?